 - Automotive shows and exhibits

 General Motors has official websites for its various business operations.
 For example, the company has a site for Chevrolet, another site for GMC, and another for Buick.
 Cadillac also has its own official website.
 Through these websites, customers can access information about products and locate dealers.
 Dealerships are General Motors’ partners authorized to display GM products and transact with customers.
 At dealerships, customers sign contracts for the purchase of automobiles and contracts for auto loans from GM Financial.
 Moreover, General Motors engages in automotive shows and exhibits.
 These shows and exhibits, involving popular automotive-specific organizations and audiences, allow the company to extend its market reach and potential distribution.
-In this aspect of the marketing mix, the combination of online channels and physical places support market penetration efforts linked to General Motors’ generic strategy and intensive growth strategies.
+In this aspect of the marketing mix, the combination of online channels and physical places support market penetration efforts linked to General Motors’ generic competitive strategy and intensive growth strategies.
+Furthermore, the location strategy component of General Motors’ operations management reflects the distribution strategy in this aspect of the marketing mix.

-Promotional activities are considered in this aspect of General Motors’ marketing mix of 4Ps.
+Promotional activities are considered in this aspect of General Motors’ marketing mix or 4P.
 These activities are also known as marketing communications tactics.
 The combination of these tactics is called promotional mix or marketing communications mix.
 In General Motors’ case, the following promotional activities are used, arranged according to significance in the automotive business:

 - Advertising (primary)